 Scientists use a short list of certain regions on the Earth as standard places to compare to; these are called 'reference frames.'
 Usually there is one reference frame for each tectonic plate.
 For example you might wonder how the Pacific plate is moving past North America, and use North America as the reference frame.

-Plate Boundary Observatory (PBO) GPS derived data products for GPS station coordinates are available for two reference frames: the North American tectonic plate (NAM08) and a global reference frame (IGS08).
-NAM08 assumes that the interior eastern part of North America functions as a 'stable' rigid plate and deformation at the plate boundaries (particularly apparent that the western boundary) is shown in relation to the stable part of the plate.
-IGS08 is a 'no net rotation' reference frame.
-'No net rotation' is the motion of each plate with respect to the weighted average of all of the world's plate velocities.
+Network of the Americas (NOTA) GPS derived data products for GPS station coordinates are available for two reference frames: the North American tectonic plate (NAM14) and a global reference frame (IGS14).
+NAM14 assumes that the interior eastern part of North America functions as a 'stable' rigid plate and deformation at the plate boundaries (particularly apparent that the western boundary) is shown in relation to the stable part of the plate.
+IGS14 is a 'no net rotation' reference frame.
+'No-net-rotation' (NNR) is the motion of each plate with respect to the weighted average of all of the world's plate velocities.
 It is sometimes referred to as absolute plate motion, since it appears to approximately represent the motions of the surface plates with respect to the Earth's deep interior.
 It closely resembles the apparent motion of the world's plates with respect to hot spot volcanoes.
-IGS08 is based on the International Terrestrial Reference Frame (ITRF).
+IGS14 is based on the International Terrestrial Reference Frame (ITRF).

 The GEM Strain Rate Map Project provides a choice of several reference frames for their collection of thousands of velocity vectors from around the globe, and a 'no net rotation' reference frame.